 How to Choose the Best Apps for Your Kids 1

 Remember while you taught your dad and mom how to use email?
-These days, it could be your 2nd grader coaching you today’s mobile app — while you wonder if it’s one they have even to use.
+Nowadays, it could be your 2nd grader coaching you on today’s mobile app — while you wonder if it’s one they have even to use.

-“There simply does need to be a few kinds of Good Housekeeping seal of approval to say this is the good app, but we don’t have that but,” said Ellen Wartella, the director of the Center on Media and Human Development at Northwestern University in Chicago.
+“There simply does need to be a few kinds of Good Housekeeping seal of approval to say this is the good app, but we don’t have that,” said Ellen Wartella, the Center on Media and Human Development director at Northwestern University in Chicago.

 Best Apps for Your Kids

-“The rule of thumb for all era is that it’s no longer the technology in keeping with se this is complex,” Dr. Wartella said.
-“It’s what the content is and the way the child uses it.”
-After all, few mother and father could worry about an infant obsessed with books — except they’re pulling Stephen King’s “It” or a steamy romance off-the-shelf.
+“The rule of thumb for all eras is that it’s no longer the technology in keeping with se this is complex,” Dr. Wartella said.
+“It’s the content and how the child uses it.”
+After all, few mothers and fathers could worry about an infant obsessed with books — except they’re pulling Stephen King’s “It” or a steamy romance off-the-shelf.

-Few mothers and fathers have the time to evaluate each app their child wants to download on those criteria.
+Few mothers and fathers have the time to evaluate each app their child wants to download based on those criteria.
 However, they can observe some standard hints.
-After skimming an app’s ratings and looking for opinions and discussion board discussions, consider those suggestions.
+Consider those suggestions after skimming an app’s ratings and looking for opinions and discussion board discussions.

 RELATED ARTICLES :